Manchu language: Vowel harmony

-The vowel harmony found in the Manchu language was traditionally described in terms of the philosophy of the I Ching.
+The vowel harmony was traditionally described in terms of the philosophy of the I Ching.
 Syllables with front vowels were described as being as "yin" syllables whereas syllables with back vowels were called "yang" syllables.
 The reasoning behind this was that the language had a kind of sound symbolism where front vowels represented feminine objects or ideas and the back vowels represented masculine objects or ideas.
 As a result, there were a number of word pairs in the language in which changing the vowels also changed the gender of the word.
 For example, the difference between the words hehe (woman) and haha (man) or eme (mother) and ama (father) was essentially a contrast between the front vowel, [e], of the feminine and the back vowel, [a], of the masculine counterpart.

 Dialects

-Dialects of Manchu include a variety of its historical and remaining spoken forms throughout Manchuria, and the city of Peking (the capital).
-Notable historical Manchu dialects include Peking, Ningguta, Alcuka and Mukden dialects.
+Dialects of Manchu include a variety of its historical and remaining spoken forms throughout Manchuria, and the city of Beijing (the capital).
+Notable historical Manchu dialects include Beijing, Ningguta, Alcuka and Mukden dialects.

-Peking Manchu dialect
+Beijing Manchu dialect

-The Chinese Northern Mandarin dialect spoken in Peking had a major influence on the phonology of the dialect of Manchu spoken in that city, and because Manchu phonology was transcribed into Chinese and European sources based on the sinicized pronunciation of Manchus from Peking, the original authentic Manchu pronunciation is unknown to scholars.
+The Chinese Northern Mandarin dialect spoken in Beijing had a major influence on the phonology of the dialect of Manchu spoken in that city, and because Manchu phonology was transcribed into Chinese and European sources based on the sinicized pronunciation of Manchus from Beijing, the original authentic Manchu pronunciation is unknown to scholars.

-The Manchus of Peking were influenced by the Chinese dialect spoken in the area to the point where pronouncing Manchu sounds was hard for them, and they pronounced Manchu according to Chinese phonetics, whereas the Manchus of Aigun (in Heilongjiang) could both pronounce Manchu sounds properly and mimic the sinicized pronunciation of Manchus in Peking, because they learned the Pekinese pronunciation from either studying in Peking or from officials sent to Aigun from Beijing, and they could tell them apart, using the Chinese influenced Pekinese pronunciation when demonstrating that they were better educated or their superior stature in society.
+The Manchus of Beijing were influenced by the Chinese dialect spoken in the area to the point where pronouncing Manchu sounds was hard for them, and they pronounced Manchu according to Chinese phonetics, whereas the Manchus of Aigun (in Heilongjiang) could both pronounce Manchu sounds properly and mimic the sinicized pronunciation of Manchus in Beijing, because they learned the Beijingese pronunciation from either studying in Beijing or from officials sent to Aigun from Beijing, and they could tell them apart, using the Chinese influenced Beijingese pronunciation when demonstrating that they were better educated or their superior stature in society.

 Changes in vowels

-Phonetically, there are some characteristics that differentiate the Peking accent from the standard spelling form of Manchu.
+Phonetically, there are some characteristics that differentiate the Beijing accent from the standard spelling form of Manchu.